NathanKr/mongodb-indexing-with-github-actions/README.md

 <img src='./figs/status-following-no-change.png'/>

-You might wonder how migrate-mongo remember not to apply changes if he all ready did it. this is done by adding a collection name changelog to your db as follows
+You might wonder how migrate-mongo remember not to apply changes if he already did it. this is done by adding a collection name changelog to your db as follows

 <img src='./figs/changlog-collection-in-db.png'/>